Skip to main content

 It is illegal to spear a sturgeon and then release it back into the water.

-It is unlawful to possess a fishing pole, hook and line angling equipment or other similar devices that could be used to catch fish in an ice fishing tent, shanty or ice fishing enclosure with ice holes larger than 12 inches in diameter or square.
+It is unlawful to possess a fishing pole, hook-and-line angling equipment or other similar devices that could be used to catch fish in an ice fishing tent, shanty or ice fishing enclosure with ice holes larger than 12 inches in diameter or square.

-The name and address or DNR customer ID number must be painted or otherwise affixed on the outside with a minimum of 1” lettering.
+The door of any occupied shanty/shelter shall be such that the door can be readily opened from the outside.
+All shanties/ shelters must have the name and residential address or DNR customer ID number of the person owning or using the shanty.
+The name and address or DNR customer ID number must be painted or otherwise affixed on the outside with a minimum of 1-inch lettering.
 All shanties/shelters must be completely removed from the ice (for all inland waters south of Hwy 64) by the first Sunday following March 1.

 The use of artificial lights as an aid during spearing is prohibited during sturgeon spearing.
 This prohibition begins 48 hours prior to the season opener and runs the duration of the season.
-Underwater cameras and other forms of technology may be used, but any lights on the camera must be disabled (turned off, taped over or non-illuminating).
+Underwater cameras and other forms of technology may be used, but any lights on the camera must be disabled (turned off, taped-over or non-illuminating).

 No person may cut, use or maintain an ice hole larger than 12 inches in diameter or square for the taking of fish in any manner through the ice except spearing sturgeon on the Winnebago system during the open season.
 The total area of a sturgeon spearing hole or combination of holes may not exceed a total of 48 square feet, measured at the surface of the ice.
 Ice holes larger than 12 inches cut, used or maintained for spearing may not be covered by a shelter, shanty or similar device, except during the period from 48 hours before and continuing through the open sturgeon spearing season.